tkideneb1999/GameAssetPipelineProgram/readme.md

 To remove any data the program generates, delete the GAPASettings folder in the Documents Directory.

 ## Functionality
+Set the current project in the File Menu to provide Access for the add-ons to it
 ### Registering Programs
 1. Add the exe of the program
 2. Start the program after registration at least once, to activate the add-on correctly